Understanding Food Security

 • Access to food includes either a retrievable harvest or sufficient income, as well as transportation resources that provide people with appropriate food at affordable prices.

 • Nutrition depends on the way that the body processes the various nutrients in the food.
-It involves a variety of factors, including good drinking water, an hygienic environment, and good preparation and feeding practices.
+It involves a variety of factors, including clean drinking water, a hygienic environment, and good preparation and feeding practices.

 • Stability of the three factors above over time are essential for people to be able to withstand shocks and stresses, such as climate changes, political instability or sharp increases in food prices.